MARKET SNAPSHOT: Dow Struggles To Resume Record March As GE's Stock Stumbles

-GE sees its stock falls 2.8% as new CEO looks set to reshape storied conglomerate
+GE shares fall nearly 3% as new CEO looks set to reshape conglomerate

 Continue Reading Below

-U.S. stocks traded near break-even levels on Monday, but the Dow Jones Industrial Average and the S&P 500 index briefly notched fresh intraday all-time highs, as investors struggled to push stocks deeper into record territory.
+U.S. stocks were little changed near record levels on Monday, as investors struggled to push stocks deeper into record territory following a string of recent gains.

-Bond markets are closed in observance of Columbus Day (http://www.marketwatch.com/story/columbus-day-which-markets-are-closed-2017-10-09), which also mean lighter-than usual trading volumes on Wall Street.
+In addition to the quiet moves on the day, trading volumes were light, with the U.S. bond market was closed in observance of Columbus Day (http://www.marketwatch.com/story/columbus-day-which-markets-are-closed-2017-10-09).

 What stock benchmarks are doing